Love Goes

-Love Goes is the third studio album by English singer and songwriter Sam Smith.
+Love Goes is the third studio album by English singer-songwriter Sam Smith.
 It was released on 30 October 2020 through Capitol Records.
-The album serves as a follow up to Smith's second studio album The Thrill of It All (2017).
-The album was originally planned to be titled To Die For and was due for release on 1 May 2020 but was delayed amid the COVID-19 pandemic.
-Smith also felt it was insensitive to use the word "die" due to what many people were going through.
-The album won a GLAAD Media Award in the Outstanding Music Artist category in April 2021.
+The album serves as a follow-up to Smith's second studio album The Thrill of It All (2017).
+Originally planned to be titled To Die For and was due for release on 1 May 2020 but was delayed amid the COVID-19 pandemic, the album was promoted by the singles "My Oasis", "Diamonds" and "Kids Again".

+Love Goes debuted in the top-ten on various official charts, including in Australia, Canada, Ireland, New Zealand and Switzerland.
+In the United Kingdom, it debuted at number two, Smith's only album not to top the Official Albums Chart, while it peaked at number five on the US Billboard 200.
+It has sold over 4.5 million copies worldwide, as of 2021.